Skip to content

 This produces generic, “AI-looking” video.
 The model has no physical parameters to work with — “cinematic” means nothing specific.

-Close-up of hands typing on a mechanical keyboard.
+Close-up of hands typing on a mechanical keyboard,

 85mm portrait lens, slow deliberate push-in.